-This degree conforms to the articulation agreement among state of Oklahoma two-year and four-year institutions of higher education.
 Students in the program must complete courses listed in Program Requirements and Support and Related sections with a minimum grade of "C" in each course in order to receive the Associate in Arts degree.
-Students should consult the four-year institution to which they are planning to transfer and carefully select courses that will meet requirements for the baccalaureate degree program.
+Students should consult the four-year institution to which they are planning to transfer and carefully select courses that will meet requirements for the bachelor's degree program.